Kaelus/Rocky/README.md

 # How to prepare to run

 1. Create a volume for foundationDB to use locally.
-   - To create the volume name 'testinglocal0' whose size is 10MB
+   - To create the volume name "testinglocal0" whose size is 10MB
      - `./fdb_create_volume.sh testinglocal0 10MB`
+   - If you want to list up existing volumes:
+     - `./fdb_list_volume.sh`
+   - If you want to delete a specific existing volume (e.g., testinglocal0):
+     - `./fdb_delete_volume.sh testinglocal0`

 2. Deploy necessary artifact to a working directory.
-   - There is a script setup_local.sh in \<RockyHome\>, which deploys necessary components into a working directory.
+   - There is a script "setup_local.sh" in \<RockyHome\>/scripts, which deploys necessary components into a working directory.
      - To deploy to the working directory ~/working_dir/rocky/local/:
        - `./setup_local.sh 1 ~/working_dir/rocky/local`

 3. [Optional] Configure Rocky
-   - In your working directory, there are two configuration files in conf directory: rocky_local.conf and recovery_local.conf
+   - Under the 'conf' directory of your working directory (e.g., ~/working_dir/rocky/local/conf), there are folders whose names are their node ID (e.g., 0).
+Under those folders, there are two configuration files: rocky_local.cfg and recover_local.cfg
-   - Meaning of each configuration parameter is as follows:
+   - Meaning of each configuration parameter in those files is as follows:
      - ip: Should have the value of the format "\<IP address\>:\<Port number\>" and it is going to be used as the ID for the Rocky endpoint.
      - lcvdName: The backend volume name
      - rockyMode: It can be either origin, rocky or recovery.
 Use rocky mode to run a VM atop.
 Use recovery to recover the tampered rocky node.
 Origin is used for the evaluation purpose.